 |13||?Last call for early Christmas deals 25% off||31.07%|

 |15||Boxing Day Sale ?||30.58%|

 |17||Box these deals like you mean it!
 25% OFF||29.81%|

 |19||Thank you!
 75% OFF for being an awesome customer||29.65%|

 |20||Ho Ho Ho FreeShipping, Here we go! ✌️||29.59%|

-You can only learn what subject lines work best for your business by testing different variations.
+You can only learn which subject lines work best for your business by testing different variations.

 However, some best practices can facilitate your initial ideas for subject lines.
-By following them you will increase your chance to be noticed and get emails opened.
-Also, you will reduce the chance of ending up in the SPAM folder, which is critical to any email campaign.
+By following them, you’ll increase your chances of being noticed and getting your emails opened.
+Also, you’ll reduce the chance of ending up in the SPAM folder, which is critical to any email campaign.

 #1 Concise subject lines